sajjad3k/Kafkaexample/README.md

 # Kafkaexample
-A Kafka Producer and Consumer example which uses Stock data from Finance-go library.
+A Kafka Producer and Consumer example using segmentio/kafka-go which uses Stock data from Finance-go library.